brandonmorrissette/throwbackrequestlive/README.md

 -   route_53
     -   Remove hard coding.
 Find better way to pass or config.

-# Improve Front End Skills
+# Roles and policies

+-   I have a better understanding now and wish to handle this with much better practice.

+# Docker

--   Learn React and other front end libraries used
+-   Break up front end and back end containers
-    -   Context
-    -   Proper modeling for AG Grid ColumnDefs and AG Grid in general
-    -   Review DateTimeCellEditor
--   additionalProps typing in DataManagement
+    -   Consider breaking out postgress instance for local storage

 # Cognito/User concepts cleanup

+-   Rip anything that requires boto out of this project and stand up an users project.
 -   Dynamic table properties for user flow (Currently hard coded)
 -   Want a much better super user creation process
     -   Current task has some assumptions in the code and is inflexible.